 At Regen Farmer we work with regenerative agroforestry.
 It is an important distinction which we will elaborate more on below.

-“Regenerative” is a paradigm where the goal is to regenerate the soil, improve water cycles, increase biodiversity, enhance ecosystem services and sequester carbon.
+“Regenerative” is a paradigm where land stewards regenerate the soil, improve water cycles, increase biodiversity, enhance ecosystem services and sequester carbon.
 It is not limited to any specific practices, but instead, imply an ongoing journey towards a state that is more aligned with nature and human culture.

 “Agroforestry” is a land use management system in which trees or shrubs are grown around or among crops or pastureland.
 The output can be food, fiber, biomass or timber.
 There are many different types of agroforestry systems, also one that suits your land and enterprise.

 This type of agroforestry mimics nature in that it combines several types of trees and shrubs in different layers.
 The goal is to create a system that has a large output and very little work involved.
 Food forests are often not optimized for mechanized harvest.